tinojona/tinojona.github.io/_pages/publications.md

 <p style="margin-bottom: 0px;">
   2025 Schneidewind T, Lee S, Vicedo-Cabrera A M, Saucy A.
   <em><a href="https://journals.lww.com/environepidem/fulltext/2025/10000/the_risk_of_hospitalization_associated_with_foehn.5.aspx">
-  The risk of hospitalization associated with foehn winds and heat in the mountainous region of Switzerland</a></em>,
+  The risk of hospitalization associated with foehn winds and temperature in the mountainous region of Switzerland</a></em>,
   <b>Environmental Epidemiology.</b>
   <a href="https://github.com/tinojona/Paper_2025_foehn_winds_and_hospitalizations">[Code]</a>
 </p>